tru-ID/tru-cli/README.md

-  --no-header                hide table header from output --no-truncate              do not truncate output to fit screen --output=csv|json|yaml     output in a more machine friendly format

-  --page_number=page_number  [default: 1] The page number to return in the list resource.
-Ignored if the "check_id"
+  --no-header                hide table header from output --no-truncate              do not truncate output to fit screen --output=csv|json|yaml     output in a more machine friendly format --page_number=page_number  [default: 1] The page number to return in the list resource.
-                             argument is used.

   --page_size=page_size      [default: 10] The page size to return in list resource request.
-Ignored if the "check_id"
-                             argument is used.

-  --search=search            The RSQL query for usage. date is required e.g --search='date>=2021-03-29

-  --sort=sort                property to sort by (prepend '-' for descending)
+  --search=search            The RSQL query for usage. date is required e.g --search='date>=2021-03-29' --sort=sort                property to sort by (prepend '-' for descending)
 ```